-Early in his tenure at Trinity, Timmermans established the Office of Community Partnerships and instituted a week-equivalency service leave for staff.
+Early in his tenure at Trinity, Timmermans established the Community Services and Pre-College Programs and instituted a week-equivalency service leave for staff.
 Both reflect his belief that while our ultimate allegiance is to the King of Kings, he also believes Trinity students, faculty, and staff must be engaged locally, nationally, and globally.
+This belief continues to shape his leadership, as he currently is co-director of a local project with students for the President’s Interfaith and Community Service Campus Challenge.
+And the results are seen in Trinity’s being included in the President’s Higher Education Community Service Honor Roll every year since its inception in 2006.
 If students adopt habits of kingdom service while in college, Trinity will realize its vision of shaping lives and transforming culture by the work of the Holy Spirit.

-During his tenure at Trinity, the campus has grown, both in terms of facilities (Alumni Hall completed in 2004; Art and Communication Center in 2008) and properties-a five acre parcel was acquired in 2005 and has become the Bootsma Bookstore Café.
-The student body has grown from 1,135 the fall prior to his arrival to 1,491 in the fall of 2010.
+During his tenure at Trinity, the campus has grown, both in terms of facilities (Alumni Hall completed in 2004; Art and Communication Center in 2008; DeVos Athletics and Recreation Center in 2013) and properties-a five acre parcel was acquired in 2005 and has become the Bootsma Bookstore Café and a 70 acre parcel that is now the George and June Scaaf Athletics Complex. .
+The student body has grown steadily over his tenure, reflecting 16% growth.
+The academic program has expanded to include programs in Criminal Justice and Speech Pathology as well as masters programs in Counseling Psychology and Special Education.
 Also, Trinity continues to play an ever increasing role among her communities of support, as the Timmermans era has witnessed the introduction of three important efforts.
 The Church Connection Initiative at Trinity reaches out to area churches, assisting them with their missions.
 The Trinity Business Network seeks to enrich leaders in the for-profit and non-profit world.
 The Seasoned Adults Learning at Trinity or SALT (formerly the Senior Academy of Learning at Trinity) provides learning opportunities for senior neighbors and friends.

 Finally, an introduction of Steven Timmermans is not complete without mention of his family.
-His wife, Dr. Barbara Timmermans, has taught maternity and community health nursing for nearly 25 years, first at Calvin College and presently at Trinity Christian College.
-Their marriage has been blessed in many ways, including seven children: Katie, a program director at a not-for-profit linking those with disabilities to the arts; Paul, a young man with Down Syndrome who works at Trinity’s Bookstore/Café; Yaineabeba, who graduated from college in Ethiopia but is now studying here; Becca, who earned her master’s in social work and is now working in the field of youth development and public policy; Jessica, a Trinity student majoring in graphic design; Getenet, a high school student who excels in the classroom and on the soccer field; and Fekadu, a student in middle school who would rather be in high school, playing soccer with Getenet.
+His wife, Dr. Barbara Timmermans, has taught maternity and community health nursing for over 30 years, first at Calvin College and presently at Trinity Christian College.
+Their marriage has been blessed in many ways, including seven children: Katie, a program director at a not-for-profit linking those with disabilities to the arts; Paul, a young man with Down Syndrome who works at Trinity’s Bookstore/Café; Yaineabeba, who graduated from college in Ethiopia but is now studying here; Becca, who earned her master’s in social work and is now working in the field of youth development and public policy; Jessica, a Trinity student majoring in graphic design; Getenet, a soon to be Trinity student who excels in the classroom and on the soccer field; and Fekadu, a high school student also committed to soccer.